lextudio/sharpsnmp_docs/library/support/services.rst

   due to either lack of expertise or dedicated time.

-For organizations that require dedicated assistance and priority support, `LeXtudio Inc.`_, the current maintainer of #SNMP, offers commercial support contracts.
-These contracts provide direct access to the current core #SNMP contributors and ensure timely resolution of issues.
+For organizations that require dedicated assistance and priority support, `LeXtudio Inc.`_, the current maintainer of C# SNMP, offers commercial support contracts.
+These contracts provide direct access to the current core C# SNMP contributors and ensure timely resolution of issues.

 Commercial support is a premium service that caters to the specific needs of